Using a Pressure Washer to Remove Algae in a Pool

 Using a Pressure Washer to Remove Algae in a Pool 1

-I connected up the hose to my pressure washer and plugged it into the electricity supply.
+I connected the hose to my pressure washer and plugged it into the electricity supply.
 Then I started in one corner, pushed the pressure washer gun into the water, and pulled the trigger as I aimed it at the algae lurking between the pool bottom and the wall.

 It disappeared instantly!